Ericonaldo/visual_wholebody/README.md

 - Put the low-level policy checkpoint into somewhere.

-- Train the high-level policy using codes and follow the descriptions in `high-level`, while assign the low-level model in the config yaml file.
+- Train the high-level policy using codes and follow the descriptions in `high-level`, while assigning the low-level model in the config yaml file.

 ## Acknowledgements (third-party dependencies)